| |

 Impressions of Guadeloupe

-I explained in an earlier post why I chose Guadeloupe for my sabbatical travels, but apart from that decision, I didn’t know much about the place.
+I chose to visit Guadeloupe for my sabbatical travels because of the tv show, Death in Paradise.
+I loved the scenery, but apart from that, I didn’t know much about the place.

 • I knew that it was French: not just that it’s a former French colony but that it’s still part of France.
 They even use the euro as their currency.